PhilipNaudus/taiwanese/README.md

 ## Examples of cards that are included in this deck

-Each of the words and phrases included in this deck are presented in this series on YouTube:
+Each of the words and phrases included in this deck are presented in [this series on YouTube](https://www.youtube.com/watch?v=utQ-HUFp0xw&list=PLuyESP04Bij3lL446FzH5H7MWlzmERMeh).

 ## How to install this deck on Anki